manumendiolar/IMPIT_shiny/README.md

 ### Demo data

 A list of example .csv files have been provided.
-Please use this [link to download](https://github.com/manumendiolar/IMPIT_shiny/tree/main/example-data) the demo data.
+Please use this [link to download](https://github.com/manumendiolar/IMPIT_shiny/tree/main/example-data) the files.

 -----